25 Useful Things to Know Before You Visit Tromso (2024-2025)

 The Best Time to Visit Tromso Might Surprise You

-Visiting Tromso in winter, especially December and January, seems to be the popular thing.
+Visiting Tromso in winter, especially December and January, seems to be the most popular thing.
 But, is it the best time to visit Tromso?
 I don’t think so.

-In addition, if you’re heading to Tromso in January to go whale watching, you may have missed the season.
+If you’re heading to Tromso in January to go whale watching, you may have missed the season.
+The best time for whale watching in Tromso is November until mid-January.

 Anyway, just consider all factors when you book a trip to Tromso as there might be a more optimal time to visit as opposed to the high season in December and January.